 Burnout is a real issue.
 And when employees are suffering from burnout, they are less productive and it can have a real effect on their mental health.
 Encourage a healthy work-life balance at your workplace by providing flexibility and work-from-home options as well as establishing policies about regular work hours and working on weekends.
 You can even take action this week by identifying people in the company who are overworked and giving them a bit of time off.

 The most impactful thing you can do to retain employees is to hire for culture.
-In fact, the average time employees stay in a job with a good cultural fit is 6.3 years–more than twice the length of time they’ll stay in a job with a bad cultural fit (average of 2.8 years).
-Why the big boost in loyalty when some fits in with the office culture?
+In fact, the average time employees stay in a job they are aligned with is 6.3 years–more than twice the length of time they’ll stay in a job that is misaligned (average of 2.8 years).
+Why the big boost in loyalty when there’s alignment with the office culture?
 When employees fit in, they are happier.
 But it’s more than just that.
-Cultural fit is about values and not just personality.
+Cultural alignment is about values and not just personality.
 When an employee feels their values and the company’s are more in alignment, they enjoy the work they do and often feel like they are working for something bigger than themselves, providing employees with more personal fulfillment.